palmerusaf/ASU-Capstone/README.md

 ## Objective

-Simplify the job/internship application process by automating search, application, and tracking of jobs.
-We seek to accomplish this by creating a desktop app that integrates with various jobs sites such as Handshake, LinkedIn, and Indeed.
+Simplify the job/internship application process by automating search, application and tracking of jobs.
+We seek to do this by creating a desktop app that integrates with various jobs sites such as Handshake, LinkedIn and Indeed.

 ## Description

 This will be a desktop application that will retrieve job postings from multiple sites and consolidate them in one list.
 Here the user can filter and update the status of the jobs.
 This list will include metadata such as date added, date applied, as well as a score indicating how closely it matches the user's selected resume.
 If the job has an easy apply button then the user will be able to select and apply to multiple jobs at once.

 This application will also include resume management.
-It will include an ATS compliant resume builder, downloader, and version management.
+It will include an ATS compliant resume builder, downloader and version management.
 The overall goal here is to help the applicant organize tailor made resumes with their respective jobs.
 This will be done partly through automation with keyword extraction and matching.
 Finally, we will include a tagging system to allow the user to further organize their jobs/resumes when automation is lacking.

 ## Contributing

 Visit [CONTRIBUTING.md](./CONTRIBUTING.md) for guidance.

+TODO: update

 ## Roadmaps